We will update such a document within two days.

 About the LMIC and LoRaWAN-Node, here is my understanding:

 The libraries and examples of CubeCell, that’s open-source, in this path.
 But we do want to open the bootloader source code of CubeCell currently.
 With respect, fully open-source really goes hard in China.

 Thanks for your feedback @hunter8801.

-I noticed that the readme.md in this path is not up to date: it mentions LoRaMac-node version v4.3.2 while SX126x radio support was only added in v4.4.1.
+I noticed that the asr650x kernel lorawan readme.md is not up to date.
+It is from LoRaMac-node version v4.3.2 while SX126x radio support was only added in LoRaMac-Node v4.4.1.

 Is it actually different than the Cypress one?

 As far as your product goes overall, the apparent lack of SWD signals would make many professional users immediately reject it as an option, as this is the industry standard for working with ARM Cortex-M parts.

 Yes, we write a new boot loader, it quite differences with the one from Cypress.

 SWD and SWCLK are available, indeed we program the boot loader via the SW mode, we will update relevant documents about that part.

 Anyway, I will confirm the SDK version again with they again.